Newport City Council is following and implementing best practice as advised by the government and Public Health Wales.

 Find Newport testing centres and book a test here.

-A COVID-19 vaccine roll-out has begun in Wales.
-A safe and effective vaccine will offer individual protection from COVID-19, as well as greater protection for our loved ones and communities.
+The COVID-19 vaccine roll-out in Wales progressed at pace.
+A safe and effective vaccine offers individual protection from COVID-19, as well as greater protection for our loved ones and communities.

 Find out more

 You could get a payment of £500, or £750 if you have been advised to self-isolate on or after 7 August 2021, to help with loss of earnings.
 Read about and apply for the COVID-19 self-isolation payment.

 Our strategic recovery aims outline how we will continue to build a better Newport by protecting lives, supporting our communities and the vulnerable, reducing inequalities and rebuilding our economy.

 In line with public health measures to mitigate the spread of Covid-19 and to enable the council to focus on the delivery of critical services for the vulnerable, all public meetings were suspended in March and non-essential meetings cancelled.